The scripture for today, August 21 (8/21), is Ezra 8:21a as found in the Old Testament of the Bible:

 “There, by the Ahava Canal, I proclaimed a fast, so that we might humble ourselves before our God.”

-In our modern society, does anyone fast any more?
+In our modern society, does anyone fast anymore?
 Not drinking our food (juice) for a day and calling that a fast, but a true fast where we drink only water to stay hydrated, but that’s all.
-And we turn off all computers, radios and televisions for the day.
+And we turn off all computers, phones, radios, and televisions for the day.

 Jesus said in his sermon on the mount, “When you fast….”
 (Matthew 6:16).
 He didn’t say, “If you fast….”
 No, he assumed his followers would fast.
 Do we?

-Fasting is a way of starving ourselves temporarily, a way of saying, “God, I would do this and more for you; I would die for you.”
+Fasting is a way of facing our true deep-down selves.
+When we starve ourselves temporarily, we are saying, “God, I would sacrifice all my food and more for you; I would die for you.”
 Or, “God, I would trade lives with this person I am fasting for to give them rest if it were possible.
 I would even die for this person.”
 It is a deep expression to God that goes beyond words.
+Take the challenge.

 #fasting, #food, #restraint, #sacrifice, #self-examination, #love, #martyrdom, #life, #death #relief